 Excess sugar is a killer.
-According to Dr. Karen Becker, DVM, "We know the top issues that dogs struggle with in North America are exacerbated by sugar.
-We know that cancer needs sugar as a fuel source.
-Diabetes - we know that sugar is a direct cause of type.2 diabetes.
-Obesity - we know that fat doesn't make your dog fat.- carbs, sugar, and starch make your dog fat."
+According to Dr. Karen Becker, DVM, "We know the top issues that dogs struggle with in North America are exacerbated by sugar."
+She continues to say that we know that cancer needs sugar as a fuel source; we know that sugar is a direct cause of type.2 diabetes and we know that fat doesn't make your dog fat or cause obesity.- carbs, sugar, and starch make your dog fat.
 Simply put, carbohydrates are literally molecules of sugar that the body breaks down into glucose.
 When excess sugar is consumed, it becomes stored in the body as fat for later user.
 If said fat is not actually used later, dogs are much more likely to become obese and sick later on.
 Excess sugar is a killer and it is found in most commercial kibble and wet food.

 In addition to diabetes, consumption of too much sugar includes digestive issues, dental problems, weight gain / obesity, inflammation and yeast infections.
 Excess sugar is a killer.